BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 * lodZ : integer, the current LOD on Z axis for this vertex
 * mapIndex : integer, the current index in the map array

 Another colored example according to the position on the map : http://www.babylonjs-playground.com/#FJNR5#18
+Of course, it works also with alpha : http://www.babylonjs-playground.com/#FJNR5#19

 This feature is disabled by default because it may have an impact on the CPU.
 Indeed, when a terrain is 100x100 quads, it has 10K vertices and this custom function is then called 10K times.